MrBn100ful/fikaba/README.md

 This is a version off fikaba modified for the french imageboard https://4feuilles.org .

-The only supported language is french.
+The only supported languages are French and Polish.

 # Fikaba
 Fikaba is an imageboard engine forked from Futallaby aiming to be more standards-compatible, readable, usable, and generally an updated version of Futallaby, since Futallaby has become abandonware.